 Provisioning Guide

-Provisioning for a cruise has gotten complicated with all the meal-planning spreadsheets, vacuum-sealing techniques, and refrigeration debates flying around.
-As someone who has provisioned for everything from weekend trips to month-long island-hopping runs, I learned everything there is to know about feeding a crew well without overloading the boat or blowing the budget.
+Provisioning for a cruise has started getting harder to follow with all the meal-planning spreadsheets, vacuum-sealing techniques, and refrigeration debates flying around.
+As someone who has provisioned for everything from weekend trips to month-long island-hopping runs, I put in the hours studying feeding a crew well without overloading the boat or blowing the budget.
 Today, I will share it all with you.

 My first attempt at serious provisioning was a disaster.
 I bought way too much fresh produce that went bad in three days, not enough canned staples to fall back on, and somehow forgot coffee.
 You only forget coffee once.
 Since then, I’ve developed a system that actually works, and it starts with being honest about how you actually eat aboard — which is almost never the way you eat at home.